yyGlobeTrotter/PrimeDefi/client/README.md

 # PrimeDeFi Client

 The code within this folder contain the Frontend implementation for the PrimeDeFi dApps.
-This project is React based and utilize several libraries, including but not limited to Chakra UI, Moralis, and Material UI.
+This project is React based and utilize several libraries, including but not limited Moralis, Material UI, and Formik.
 Happy BUIDL!

 ---